dali-lab/build/milestones/step02/index.md

 ---
 layout: page
-title: Step 2: Define, Feature Spec, Code Experiments
+title: Step 2
 published: true
 ---

-## Overview
+## Define, Feature Spec, Code Experiments

 Define the core components of your project, create a walk-through of your project from the user perspective, and develop lightweight sketches of critical features.
 Continue dev experiments.